 Ultimate responsibility for notifying an Assistant Dean of Student Affairs rests with the student.

-CE OF ABSENCE (e.g., make-up work/days, remediation, professional report, grading) Students missing required sessions (or exams) at the CAPE or FCB clinical skills session will be responsible for rescheduling and if unexcused will trigger a professionalism report.
+CONSEQUENCE OF ABSENCE (e.g., make-up work/days, remediation, professional report, grading)

+Students missing required sessions (or exams) at the CAPE or FCB clinical skills session will be responsible for rescheduling.
+Some sessions offered are only for student benefit; while no make-up is required for these sessions, no alternative method of obtaining this material will be offered, and any requirements that students have to obtain this material will be the student's sole responsibility.
 Additionally, a student excused for a voluntary situation may be responsible for the costs involved in rescheduling the CAPE session/exam.
 Other mandatory sessions may require similar costs.
-Some sessions offered are only for student benefit; while no make-up is required for these sessions, no alternative method of obtaining this material will be offered, and any requirements that students have to obtain this material will be the student's sole responsibility (i.e., ACLS or BCLS certification).
+A student must complete at least 90% of the Basecamp curriculum or make-up work will be required.

 A grade of IP for the course will be posted 3 weeks after the completion of the course until remediation is completed and may result in the disqualification to take the USMLE Step 2 and/or not being promoted (e.g., allowed) to take Alpine medical school courses.
 Similarly, due to the proximity of the Summit Basecamp and graduation, timely completion of make-up assignments must be within two calendar days of the course ending, otherwise a student's graduation certificate may be delayed.